GhaithxSW/AKBag-Backend/docs/YUPOO_IMPORTER.md

 4. Fetch and display images from the first album
 5. Test downloading a sample image

-## Image Categories

-The importer supports automatic categorization of images.
-Here's how it works:

-### Category Assignment

-1. **Automatic Assignment**: The importer will automatically create categories based on album names
-2. **Manual Assignment**: You can manually assign categories in the admin panel
-3. **Default Category**: Images without a specific category will be assigned to the 'Uncategorized' category

-### Managing Categories

-Categories can be managed through the Filament admin panel:

-1. Navigate to `/admin/categories`
-2. Add, edit, or delete categories as needed
-3. Assign categories to images in the Images section

 ## Troubleshooting

 ### Common Issues